infer-insights/oszacuj-llm-gitops-enterprise/README.md

 # 🚀 Enterprise Hybrid Data Platform: MS Fabric, GitOps & Local LLM Analytics

 ## 📌 Project Overview
 This repository showcases the architectural design, security framework, and ongoing deployment of a production-grade, hybrid analytics platform.
-The system is designed to ingest and analyze millions of **real estate transaction prices in Poland** using an enterprise data stack.
+The system is designed to ingest and analyze db **real estate transaction prices in selected region of Poland** using an enterprise data stack.

 The architecture bridges an on-premises **MS SQL Server** engine with **Microsoft Fabric (OneLake)** using the **GitOps (Flux v2)** pattern via **Azure Arc**, creating a secure pipeline for local data crunching and **Private Large Language Model (LLM)** semantic analysis.